 The most affected areas are usually the lower back, spine, neck, and shoulders.
 When the vehicle goes over uneven dunes, the spine absorbs repeated shocks and vibrations.
 If someone already has back pain, slip disc issues, or muscle stiffness, these movements can make the discomfort worse.

-High-impact activities such as fast dune bashing, sharp turns, and sudden drops are the main reasons desert safaris can strain the back.
+High-impact activities such as fast dune bashing, sharp turns, and sudden drops are the main causes of back strain during a safari.
 Even sitting for long periods in a moving 4×4 can cause stiffness if the back is sensitive.

 This does not mean desert safaris are unsafe for everyone.
-It simply means people with existing back problems should be careful about which activities they choose and how intensely they participate.
+It simply means people with existing back problems should be careful about which activities they choose.
+To understand the full safety picture, read our guides on the real risks of high-speed dune bashing and is dune bashing safe — the truth about rollovers and collisions.

 Is Dune Bashing Safe with a Bad Back?